 Four more local entrepreneurs got into the gas station business in the 1920s.

-F.C.
+2 F.C.
 Breivogel announced in February 1926 he would erect a filling station in spring directly north of the cheese factory near state Highway 23/73 and County Road D on the southeast edge of the city.
-(Does anyone know if this is the Subway building?)
+(I have found no other information indicating whether the station was built.
+Does anyone know if this is the Subway site?)

-Julius Schalow bought a lot near the intersection of Main and Water streets, east of the bridge, from the railroad in April for his new station.
+3 Julius Schalow bought a lot near the intersection of Main and Water streets, east of the bridge, from the railroad in April 1926 for the city’s next gas station.

 Princeton Republic, May 27, 1926 – “Julius Schalow has the cement foundation completed for his filling station near the Fox River bridge and is now engaged in putting up the cement block walls.”